TrshPuppy/obsidian-notes/CLI-tools/linux/smbclient.md

 # `smbclient` Command Line Tool
 Used to interact with Samba programs on Linux.
 [SMB](/networking/protocols/SMB.md) is a network protocol which allows file and printer sharing among computers.
 It's normally found on ports 445 or 139.
 ## Usage:
 ```
 smbclient [OPTIONS] service <password>
 ```
-### Example:

 ## Useful options:
 - `smbclient -L`
 	- gets a list of available SMB shares on the host